 You can prepare these peanut butter banana overnight oats in only 5 minutes.
 They are nutritious and they will keep you full for a long time!

-Usually I divide the serving in 2 small jars and eat the second half during the day or the other day.
+Usually, I divide the serving into 2 small jars and eat the second half during the day or the other day.
 1 small serving is also very filling.

 Let’s talk about a little bit about oatmeal and overnight oats,